Rethinking Equity: The German Mindset Shift That's Overdue

 │ │ │

-├─ Fixed salary ├─ Profit-sharing ├─ Salary + stock options
+├─ Fixed salary ├─ Salary + equity ├─ Salary + options

-└─ State pension ├─ Company pension └─ Private equity + RE🎯 APPLICATIONS & PRACTICE
+└─ State pension ├─ Private pension └─ Private equity + REApplications

-Negotiate equity, not just salary: When joining a company, ask: “What’s my path to ownership?”
-If they don’t have one, ask why not.
+Ask for equity, not just salary.
+When joining a company: “What’s my path to ownership?”
+If they don’t have one, ask why.

-Stop over-saving in cash: The Tagesgeld obsession costs Germans billions in missed equity growth.
-Move 60%+ of savings into equity ETFs.
+Get out of cash.
+The Tagesgeld habit costs Germans billions in missed growth.
+Move most of your savings into equity ETFs.

-Give away equity early: German founders hoard shares.
+Give equity early.
+German founders hoard shares.
 American founders give 20-30% to early employees.
-Result?
-American startups attract better talent and grow faster.
+That’s why American startups attract better talent.

-Use ESOPs (Employee Stock Ownership Plans): They’re legal in Germany (Mitarbeiterbeteiligung), but underused.
-Make equity participation standard, not exotic.
+Use ESOPs.
+They’re legal in Germany (Mitarbeiterbeteiligung) but underused.
+Make equity standard, not exotic.

-Pension reform: Shift from pay-as-you-go to individual equity accounts.
-Let citizens own stakes in German infrastructure, not just fund bureaucrats.
+Pension reform.
+Shift from pay-as-you-go to individual equity accounts.
+Let citizens own stakes, not just fund bureaucrats.

-Education: Teach “Equity” as a concept in schools, not just Rechnungswesen (accounting).
+Education.
+Teach “Equity” as a concept, not just Rechnungswesen accounting.
 Make ownership aspirational, not suspicious.

 Japanese: Shisan (資産) vs. Fusai (負債)

-Japanese has the same debt/guilt split (fusai = liability/debt, fuzai = negative presence).
-Yet Japanese households hold 60%+ of their wealth in financial assets, aggressively investing in global equity markets.
-How?
-Cultural discipline overrides linguistic traps.
+Japanese has the same debt/guilt split (fusai = liability, fuzai = negative presence).
+Yet Japanese households hold 60%+ of their wealth in financial assets, aggressively investing globally.
+Cultural discipline can override linguistic traps.

-Sweden solved the pension problem by creating public equity funds (AP-fonderna) that own stakes in companies globally.
-Every Swedish citizen has an equity stake in the world economy.
-Germans could learn from this: your pension should be equity, not a promise.
+Sweden created public equity funds (AP-fonderna) that own stakes in companies worldwide.
+Every Swedish citizen has an equity stake in the global economy.
+Germans could learn from this.

-Spanish-speaking countries use participación (participation/sharing) for equity stakes, which frames ownership as inclusive rather than extractive.
-Germans could adopt similar framing: Beteiligung doesn’t have to sound like a committee, it can mean “I have a stake in this.”
+Spanish uses participación for equity stakes, framing ownership as inclusive rather than extractive.
+Germans could borrow that framing: Beteiligung doesn’t have to sound like a committee meeting.

 From Armin Ronacher

-- Equity for Europeans (April 2026), the foundational article that inspired this analysis.
-Read it first.
+- Equity for Europeans (April 2026), the article that started this; read it first.

 - The Dhandho Investor by Mohnish Pabrai, “Heads I win, tails I don’t lose much” is the equity mindset in action.

-- Zero to One by Peter Thiel, Equity isn’t just ownership, it’s the reward for creating something new.
+- Zero to One by Peter Thiel, equity as the reward for creating something new.

 Further Reading

-- Die with Zero by Bill Perkins, why hoarding cash (the German way) is worse than building equity and spending it down.
+- Die with Zero by Bill Perkins, why hoarding cash is worse than building equity and spending it down.

-- Investing 101: The Goldman Sachs Crash Course, the 3-Bucket Framework shows where equity fits in your portfolio.
+- Investing 101, the 3-Bucket Framework shows where equity fits.

-- Beyond Scarcity, moving from “I can’t afford it” to “How do I build equity in it?”
+- Beyond Scarcity, moving from “I can’t afford it” to “How do I build equity?”

 Stop letting Schuld paralyze you.
-Start building Eigenkapital with the same aggression you bring to engineering.
-Make equity ownership as German as Gründlichkeit (thoroughness).
+Start building Eigenkapital with the same energy you bring to engineering.
+Make equity ownership as German as Gründlichkeit.

 Crepi il lupo! 🐺